How to Safely Market your Drug Rehab

-New treatment laws recently took effect, when President Donald J. Trump signed the Support for Patients and Communities Act.
+New treatment laws recently took effect when President Donald J. Trump signed the Support for Patients and Communities Act.
 These laws are no joke.
-In fact, they are so punitive; you must learn all you can.
-If not you can get in serious trouble.
+They are so punitive; you must learn all you can.
+If not, you can get in serious trouble.

-Learn everything you can about Subtitle J – Eliminating Kickbacks in Recovery Section 8122.
+Learn everything about Subtitle J – Eliminating Kickbacks in Recovery Section 8122.

 The most common thing people in the industry are talking about is patient brokering.
 It’s gone.
 It’s off the table.
 There are no more paid referrals in the drug treatment industry.
-And every sleight of hand you can think about, for getting around the law, has already been baked into the legislation.
+And every sleight of the hand you can think about for getting around the law has already been baked into the legislation.
 Don’t take paid referrals.
 Seriously.

-There is a huge effort to stop the abuses by people who engaged in unethical patient brokering practices.
+There is a considerable effort to stop the abuses by people who engage in unethical patient brokering practices.
 As a result, it is now illegal to solicit, pay or offer any remuneration for patient referral to a treatment center.

 Safe Harbor Provision

-Before I dive into all the other frightening terms of the new law, I will point out, there is a solution for going forward.
+Before I dive into all the other frightening terms of the new law, I will point out there is a solution for going forward.
 Yes, there’s a legal and ethical way of staying compliant with parts of the new law.
-There is a safe harbor exemption for “personal service and management contracts”.
-The safe harbor provision is designed to allow treatment centers to hire reputable marketing companies to promote their facilities.
-It evens allows for patient referrals under strict guidelines.
+There is a safe harbor exemption for “personal service and management contracts.”
+The safe harbor provision allows treatment centers to hire reputable marketing companies to promote their facilities.
+It even allows for patient referrals under strict guidelines.

 Addiction Treatment Center Marketing the Legal Way